Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Conclusion

 \section{Conclusion}

 This work presents a probabilistic framework for short-term NDVI forecasting from sparse and irregular clear-sky satellite time series, integrating historical vegetation dynamics with meteorological covariates through a transformer-based architecture.
-By explicitly separating the modeling of past observations and future exogenous information, and by accounting for temporal irregularity and horizon-dependent uncertainty, the proposed approach provides reliable multi-step NDVI forecasts together with calibrated uncertainty estimates.
-Experimental results on large-scale European data show consistent improvements over statistical, deep learning, and recent time series baselines across both point-wise and probabilistic metrics.
-Ablation studies confirm that target history is the primary driver of performance, while meteorological covariates provide complementary gains when jointly exploited.
-In addition, stratified analyses across climate groups indicate stable behavior under heterogeneous environmental conditions.
-This study has limitations.
-The evaluation is restricted to European agricultural areas, and generalization to other regions remains to be assessed, where crop phenology, management practices, and climate regimes may differ.
-Future work will extend the framework by incorporating explicit climate-zone and crop-type conditioning to improve climate-aware generalization and robustness in heterogeneous agricultural landscapes.
+Experiments on large-scale European data show that the proposed model outperforms statistical, deep learning, and time-series baselines on both pointwise and probabilistic metrics.
+Ablation studies confirm that target history is the primary driver of performance, while meteorological covariates provide additional gains in the full multimodal setting.
+Stratified analyses across K{\"o}ppen--Geiger climate groups show that performance degrades gracefully from semi-arid to continental regimes.
+The evaluation is restricted to European agricultural areas, and generalization to other regions remains to be assessed, as crop phenology, management practices, and climate regimes may differ substantially.
+Future work will extend the framework by incorporating explicit climate-zone and crop-type conditioning to improve generalization and robustness across heterogeneous agricultural landscapes.